surangaa/BookingAutomationProject/README.md

 ## Prerequisites to setup project
 install and setup Node
-install an IDE (preferably VS Code) install and setup Maven
+install an IDE (preferably VS Code)

 ## Steps to run the code
-Clone the repository
-Open the project in IDE
+clone the reporsitory -  git clone https://github.com/surangaa/BookingAutomationProject.git Open the project in IDE run a 'npm install' to install all the dependencies
-To run the featurefile -> npx wdio --spec .\features\{{bookingplacement.feature}}
+To run the test -> npm run test/ npm run testsuite / npm run bookingfeature (to run the project in firefox use -> npm run test:firefox)

 ## Issues faced

-Faced difficulty in locating some elements as they were not having any unique attribute such as id, name or aria attribute.
+1. Faced difficulty in locating some elements as they were not having any unique attribute such as id, name or aria attribute.

+*Workaround -*
+- $$ is used to fetch multiple elements on the page and get them to an array and use index of array element to access a specific element.
-Workaround - try to find the xpath of the elements.
+- try to find the xpath of the elements.
 For this install 'Chropath' browser extension and find xpath to uniquely loacte an element.

-Observed that between some steps, there should be a wait time in order to load the page or elements.
+2. Observed that between some steps, there should be a wait time in order to load the page or elements.

-Workaround - having a additional test step with browser.pause()
+*Workaround -* having a additional test step with browser.pause()

-Parameterization test url.
+3. Parameterization test url.

-workaround -
+*Workaround -* had a seperate file as url.js with the urls and read the specific property in 'common.page.js' page.

 ## Challenges

-an modal dialog appears on booking.com site randomly when going to select country.
+- an modal dialog appears on booking.com site randomly when going to select country.
 Had to handle the modal dialog and close it before proceeding with the next steps.
-Since this modal dialog appears randomly, test wait until that modal appears.
-Therefore, it takes additional time to execute test.